tomato-300yen/slides/lab/pba/pba-13.md

 ---

-# Path Coverage - config file
+# Code Coverage - config file

 We can symbolize registers as below.